UBC-CIC/Quantum-AI/docs/deploymentGuide.md

 **Download Requirements**: Install requirements with npm by running `npm install` command.

 **Initialize the CDK stack**(required only if you have not deployed any resources with CDK in this region before).
+You can replace`<prefix` with the prefix you want to be added to the names of all the AWS resources that are deployed.
 Please replace `<your-profile-name>` with the appropriate AWS profile used earlier.
 ```
-cdk synth --profile <your-profile-name>
+cdk synth --context prefix=<prefix> --profile <your-profile-name>
 cdk bootstrap aws://<YOUR_AWS_ACCOUNT_ID>/<YOUR_ACCOUNT_REGION> --profile <your-profile-name>
 ```

 **Deploy CDK stack**
 You may run the following command to deploy the stacks all at once.
-You can replace`<prefix` with the prefix you want to be added to the names of all the AWS resources that are deployed.
 Again, replace `<your-profile-name>` with the appropriate AWS profile used earlier.

 ```
 cdk deploy --all --context prefix=<prefix> --profile <your-profile-name>